silvax/q-investigation-workshop/README.md

    - Locate the API endpoint URL
    - Right-click and select "Open in new tab"
    - Verify you see an image of a dog (AI-generated dog with glasses)
+   - Congrats!
+Now we are ready to break the application so we can troubleshoot

 ## Configure Application Signals
 1. **Navigate to CloudWatch**